jhlothamer/asset_pile_viewer/README.md

 ## Feature Road Map

   * Lists - Create lists and add asset files to them.
-Useful collecting  candidates for a project.
+Useful for collecting  candidates for a project.
   * Notes - Adding a note to a file.
   * Rating - Add a rating to a file or folder.
 Allow filtering on rating.
   * List view - Support a list view and allow toggling between grid and list views.
   * Sorting - Allow user to change sorting.
   * Light/Dark mode - Allow toggling between a light and dark mode.

+## Features, Issues
+Found a bug or want a new feature?
+Please create a new issue [on the Issues tab](https://github.com/jhlothamer/asset_pile_viewer/issues).

 ## Support